WELCOME TO A REAL

 about us

-by the start of 2024, we knew we wanted to build a life together, and so we started in february working with a north mississippi craftswoman to melt down my grandmother’s rings and use those heirloom diamonds in an engagement ring. but in the meantime, we packed both our cars that spring in okc and moved nate into my belhaven home in jackson (to live in sin for a couple months, sorry to our families 😬). my german shepherd, brisket, was over the moon about it—his amount of daily pets tripled overnight, thanks to the new roommate.
+by the start of 2024, we knew we wanted to build a life together, and so we started in february working with a north mississippi craftswoman to melt down my grandmother’s heirloom jewels and use those diamonds to create a new engagement ring. and in the meantime, we moved nate into my belhaven home in jackson (to live in sin for a couple months, sorry to our families). brisket was over the moon about it—his amount of daily pets tripled overnight, thanks to the new roommate.

 soon after, a silly, scrappy stray pup we named dill pickle dickens joined the fray, and that fall, nate passed the true test: surviving his first election season as the partner of a political consultant (during a presidential year taboot).

-on the third saturday in november, nate tied a ring box to dill’s collar and sent him off to find me (a responsibility not entrusted to brisket). nate got down on one knee and proposed in our living room, and then after, we went to waffle house and out to sit at the reservoir, a nod to our first weekend together. it was a perfect and happy moment. (in an otherwise bleak november!)
+on the third saturday in november 2024, nate tied a ring box to dill’s collar and sent him off to find me. nate got down on one knee and proposed in our living room, and then after, we went to waffle house, a nod to our first weekend together. it was a perfect and happy moment. an all-star moment if you will. (in an otherwise bleak november!)

-we booked a stay at half mile farm in highlands, north carolina a month later and woke up on friday, december 20th, to grab breakfast, write our vows, and then head off to the nearest county courthouse in our hiking boots. after a series of missteps, hunting down an atm for $50 cash to pay the magistrate and tracking down two strangers who would be our witnesses, we finally made it official, a very appalachian elopement.
+we booked a stay at half mile farm in highlands, north carolina a month later and woke up on friday, december 20th, to grab breakfast, write vows, and then head off to the nearest county courthouse in our hiking boots. after a series of missteps, hunting down an atm for $50 cash to pay the magistrate and finding two strangers who would be our witnesses, we finally made it official. it was a very appalachian elopement.

 in early january 2025, we gathered our immediate families in my hometown of french camp to bless our marriage.